Hardware & Assembly

 I proceeded to attach the gantry to the base with additional aluminum plates and 5/16"-18 economy t-nuts.

 The aluminum plate for the x/y bed did have to be cut to size.
 I did so on my table saw with a Freud D0756N Diablo 7-1/4 Non-Ferrous Metal and Plastic Cutting Saw Blade.
 It was my first time cutting aluminum and it worked great.
 I used wax as a lubricant.
-I 3d printed a drilling template for attaching the y-axis rail guides (KUE 25 http://www.norfolkbearings.com/products/ina/INA-445-666.pdf) and ballnut.
-Although designed full-size, my print bed was not large enough to accommodate the design so I cut it in half (and glued it back together using scrap DIN mounts and ABS glue).
-The locations of the holes for securing a layer of MDF and for a dust shield were not as critical so I drilled those by hand.
+I 3d printed a drilling template for attaching the y-axis rail guides (KUE 25 http://www.norfolkbearings.com/products/ina/INA-445-666.pdf) and ballnut but then changed things enough that I needed a new template... which I decided against.
+I ended up just measuring as carefully as I could, drilling, and countersinking for M12 screws (3/4" countersink).
+I also drilled/countersunk holes (#12 hardware) for the short piece connecting the ballnut to the x/y bed and drilled holes for securing the MDF spoil board.

 At this point, I took a break to put together the electronics enclosure.
 I secured 4 additional pieces of 1530 aluminum extrusion together with L-brackets and 5/16"-18 hardware.
 I happened to have a perfectly sized piece of plexiglass handy and secured it with additional 5/16"-18 hardware to the extrusions after drilling holes for the mounting hardware.
 After laying out where I wanted everything, I secured two DIN rails with #10 hardware, the 36v power supply with M4 bolts, and the 5v power supply with a #6 machine screw after tapping the rear hole.
 The drivers (already mounted to 3d printed DIN mounts and with 5v fans secured to them) and parallel port BOB (also mounted to 3d printed DIN mounts) were secured to the DIN rails.